MattDMo/SideBarEnhancements-ST2/readme.md

 ### Archive

+Download the [`zip` file](https://github.com/MattDMo/SideBarEnhancements-ST2/archive/master.zip) or [`tar.gz` file](https://github.com/MattDMo/SideBarEnhancements-ST2/archive/master.tar.gz).
 Go the the `Packages` folder and unzip/untar.gz the archive there.
 It'll create a `SideBarEnhancements-ST2` folder.
 Rename it to `SideBarEnhancements`.
 Completely restart Sublime and you're all set.

 ### Git